DropdownMenu is a component for displaying the list of options and their nested items.

 The list always drops down, regardless of space availability under the trigger.
 This behavior is necessary to enable accessible keyboard control of the list.

-- If the list is taking a long time to load or filter results (e.g., due to a slow connection), the dropdown should display "Loading...".
+- If the list is taking a long time to load or filter results (for example, due to a slow connection), the dropdown should display "Loading...".

-- If a user enters a value that is not in the list, the dropdown should display "Nothing found".
+- If a user enters a value that isn’t in the list, the dropdown should display "Nothing found".